Sophia Birk provides ten Boxing Principles that will make you a better fighter.

 Muhammad Ali deliberately cultivated a frail demeanour to appear weak when he stepped into the ring.
 This strategy paid off for him; he knew that his opponent was studying him before the match, thinking that his perceived weakness was a road to an easy knockout.
 Ali was a master of this type of psychological warfare.
 He fed fighters exactly what they wanted to eat and, while they feasted, he drove to the win.

-Boxing coaches usually ‘psych’ their fighters by telling them about their opponents’ weaknesses and strengths and makes recommendations for how to take advantage and counter them before a match and, between rounds, make further observations on the rival fighter.
+Boxing coaches usually ‘psych’ their fighters by telling them about their opponents’ weaknesses and strengths and making recommendations for how to take advantage and counter them before a match and, between rounds, making further observations on the rival fighter.
 Knowing everything you can about a fighter will help you predict their next moves and even their overall strategy.